stevenelson35/stevenelson35.github.io/_posts/2021-07-29-all-aboard.md

 ---
 layout: post
-author:
-  - steve
+author: steve
-tags:
+tags: ["20210", summer,train, vacation]
-  - vacation
-published: false
+published: true
 title: All Aboard
 ---
 Yesterday we boarded train 7 on the Empire Builder route to Seattle at Saint Paul's Union Depot.